 Pullbuoy first appeared online in May 2000 as the brainchild of keen swimmer Steve Buckley.
-What started as little more a reason to put web design skills learnt at university into practice, soon became a long term project that has covered over a decade of British swimming, giving a fan’s eye view of the sport across that time.
+What started as little more a reason to put web design skills learnt at university into practice, soon became a long term project that has covered two decades of British swimming, giving a fan’s eye view of the sport across that time.

 It could easily have gone a different way however.
 The site had gained a small following, when in 2001, Sarah Price was named as pullbuoy’s swimmer of the year.
 Having agreed to do an interview, Sarah liked the concept of the site and encouraged Steve to get in touch with British Swimming.
 One conversation with then head of communications Dee McIntosh led to an invite to the Team England media day ahead of the Manchester 2002 Commonwealth Games and the site suddenly took off, taking in interviews with a number of team members and then again the following year with swimmers that went to Barcelona for the World Championships, while all the time providing coverage and opinion on the sport.

 The site survived Steve spending a 2 year stint in Australia, a period which saw new features such as live blogging from the FINA World Cup in 2005, which was first place to announce a world record by Libby Lenton, and the Commonwealth Memories project, collating swimmers’ and coaches’ recollections of the Games.

 Fast forward to the present day and the same basic formula remains albeit other features have been added along the way.
 In 2007 a podcast was added, but, but it wasn’t until 2013 that it finally became established, following a successful series of daily podcasts during the world championships, co-hosted by former GB swimmer Katie Wyld and swimming commentator Bob Ballard.